-This joint Management Information Circular / Proxy Statement dated May 7, 2019 (the "Circular"), the accompanying Joint Notice of Annual General Meetings (the "Notice"), the accompanying form(s) of proxy and all attachments thereto (collectively, the "Meeting Materials") are furnished to owners ("Unitholders") of stapled units ("Stapled Units") (each consisting of one trust unit (a "REIT Unit") of Granite Real Estate Investment Trust ("Granite REIT") and one common share (a "GP Share") of Granite REIT Inc. ("Granite GP")) in connection with the solicitation by and on behalf of the management of Granite REIT and Granite GP ("Management") of proxies to be used at the Annual General Meetings of Unitholders (the "Meetings") to be held at Vantage Venues, 150 King Street West, 27th Floor, Toronto, Ontario, Canada, on Thursday, June 13, 2019, commencing at 10:00 a.m.
-(Toronto time), and at any adjournment(s) or postponement(s) thereof, for the purposes set forth in the Notice.
+This joint Management Information Circular / Proxy Statement dated April 24, 2020 (the "Circular"), the accompanying Joint Notice of Annual General Meetings (the "Notice"), the accompanying form(s) of proxy and all attachments thereto (collectively, the "Meeting Materials") are furnished to owners ("Unitholders") of stapled units ("Stapled Units") (each consisting of one trust unit (a "REIT Unit") of Granite Real Estate Investment Trust ("Granite REIT") and one common share (a "GP Share") of Granite REIT Inc. ("Granite GP")) in connection with the solicitation by and on behalf of the management of Granite REIT and Granite GP ("Management") of proxies to be used at the Annual General Meetings of Unitholders (the "Meetings") to be held concurrently at 10:00 a.m.
+(Toronto time) on Thursday, June 4, 2020, and at any adjournment(s) or postponement(s) thereof, for the purposes set forth in the Notice.